celidon/rancher-troublemaker/README.md

 # Troublemaker for Rancher

-Create an intentionally broken Rancher environment in AWS to practive troubleshootingcommon issues.
+Create an intentionally broken Rancher environment in AWS to practive troubleshooting common issues.

 This tool creates a single node Rancher cluster on k3s and a downstream custom RKE2 cluster.